ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 Fix: Use int `my_fn(void)` instead of int `my_fn()`.

 4) Returning a value from a `void` function or forgetting to return a value
-Symptom: “void function cannot return a value” or “control reaches end of non-void function.”
+Symptom: "void function cannot return a value" or "control reaches end of non-void function."
 Fix: For non-void functions, always return the right type.
 For `void`, do not return a value.

 5) Returning pointers to local variables